 1 Paul Dickson, Baseball’s Greatest Quotations (New York: Harper Perennial, 1992), 204.

 2 Jackson's date of birth has been recorded as 1887, 1888, and 1889 in different places.
-The family Bible was lost in a fire many years ago, but although Joe's official birth certificate lists his birth year as 1889, his tombstone lists his year of birth as 1888.
+The family Bible was lost in a fire many years ago, but although Joe's official death certificate lists his birth year as 1889, his tombstone lists his year of birth as 1888.
+As for his middle name, there is dispute whether it was Walker, Wofford, Jefferson, or some combination of the above.
+In 2015, SABR member Jimmy Keenan discovered multiple interviews in which Jackson claimed that "Walker" was his middle name.
+However, his death certificate and all other official documentation use the initial W. See the SABR Black Sox Scandal's June 2016 newsletter for more discussion on this matter.

 3 F.C.
 Lane, “The Man Who Might Have Been the Greatest Player in the Game,” Baseball Magazine, March 1916, 59.